New speculation on successor to European bank chief Draghi

-FRANKFURT, Germany (AP) — A German news media report has stirred new speculation about who will succeed Mario Draghi as head of the European Central Bank, one of the globe’s most powerful economic policy jobs.
+FRANKFURT, Germany (AP) — A German news media report has stirred new speculation about who will succeed Mario Draghi as head of the European Central Bank, one of the world’s most powerful economic policy posts.

-The Handelsblatt business publication, citing unnamed government sources, reported Thursday that Chancellor Angela Merkel is willing to drop plans to push for Jens Weidmann, the head of Germany’s national central bank, to get the ECB job.
+Citing unnamed government sources, the Handelsblatt business publication reported Thursday that Chancellor Angela Merkel is willing to drop plans to push for Jens Weidmann, the head of Germany’s national central bank, the Bundesbank, to get the ECB job when Draghi’s eight-year term expires Oct.
+31, 2019.

 Instead, the report said Merkel could push for a German to become head of the European Union’s executive commission.
+EU jobs are divided up after complex bargaining in which countries try to maximize their influence.

+Merkel said at a news conference in Tblisi, Georgia that “there have been no decisions whatsoever” and that officials were still focused on the campaign for May, 2019 elections to the European Parliament.

 Most Read Business Stories